Bushwacker (bull): Background

-Bushwacker was sired by #A67 Reindeer Dippin and Lady Luck.
-Reindeer Dippin was born and raised in Maryville.
-Reindeer Dippin was the Bucking Bull of the Finals at the 2004 NFR.
-Reindeer Dippin's father is from Naccarato breeding on his sire's side and his mother is AN 11, an #34 Oscar's Velvet daughter.
-And Oscar's Velvet is sired by the ProRodeo Hall of Fame bull Oscar.
+Bushwacker was sired by #A67 Reindeer Dippin' and Lady Luck.
+Reindeer Dippin' was born and raised in Marysville, California.
+He was the Bull of the Finals at the 2004 National Finals Rodeo.
+Reindeer Dippin's father was from Naccarato breeding on his sire's side and his mother was AN 11, an #34 Oscar's Velvet daughter.
+Oscar's Velvet was sired by the ProRodeo Hall of Fame bull Oscar.
 Lady Luck's father was Diamond's Ghost.
-She was raised by David Fournier and acquired by Mikel.
+She was raised by David Fournier and acquired by Mikel Moreno.
 David Fournier and Julio Moreno traded a few heifers each year at the American Bucking Bull, Inc. (ABBI) event in Weatherford, Texas – one of these was Lady Luck.
-"Julio told me, 'You know, Bushwacker’s out of one of your cows' and when he (first) showed it to me, I knew exactly which one.
-"But I had gotten rid of her mother already," Fourner said.
+"Julio told me, 'You know, Bushwacker's out of one of your cows' and when he (first) showed it to me, I knew exactly which one.
+"But I had gotten rid of her mother already," Fournier said.

 Bushwacker was born in Marysville, California, on June 1, 2006.
 In 2008, as a two-year-old, he moved to Stephenville, Texas, to work with the late handler Kent Cox.
 Kent Cox hauled and raised many of Julio Moreno's bulls since 2005.

-Bushwacker is currently owned by Julio Moreno of Julio Moreno Bucking Bulls.
-Now retired, he is used for natural breeding and may have as many as 20 cows with him in the spring.
-Moreno maintains a Facebook page devoted to Bushwacker.
-Bushwacker has a Twitter account also, but it has been inactive since 2014 when he retired.
+Bushwacker was owned by Julio Moreno of Julio Moreno Bucking Bulls.
+After he was retired, he was used for natural breeding and had as many as 20 cows with him in the spring.
+Moreno maintained a Facebook page devoted to Bushwacker.
+The bull also had a Twitter account.
 Bushwacker's last public appearance was at the PBR World Finals in 2016.